simplesolutionswithaidan/Klipper-for-TronXY-X5SA-stm32f446-mainboard/readme.md

 # Klipper setup on Pi/computer

-Type in your Pi/computer's ip into your web browser, it shoulw load with an error like this:
+Type in your Pi/computer's ip into your web browser, it should load with an error like this:

 ![Alt text](pictures/mainsailerror.png)